Learn About The Law

-(2) When a county denies an application for a development permit, the county shall give written notice to the applicant.
-The notice must include a citation to the applicable portions of an ordinance, rule, statute, or other legal authority for the denial of the permit.
+(3) When a county denies an application for a development permit or development order, the county shall give written notice to the applicant.
+The notice must include a citation to the applicable portions of an ordinance, rule, statute, or other legal authority for the denial of the permit or order.

-(3) As used in this section, the term “development permit” has the same meaning as in s.
-163.3164, but does not include building permits.
+(4) As used in this section, the terms “development permit” and “development order” have the same meaning as in s.
+163.3164, but do not include building permits.

-(4) For any development permit application filed with the county after July 1, 2012, a county may not require as a condition of processing or issuing a development permit that an applicant obtain a permit or approval from any state or federal agency unless the agency has issued a final agency action that denies the federal or state permit before the county action on the local development permit.
+(5) For any development permit application filed with the county after July 1, 2012, a county may not require as a condition of processing or issuing a development permit or development order that an applicant obtain a permit or approval from any state or federal agency unless the agency has issued a final agency action that denies the federal or state permit before the county action on the local development permit.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.